This article is part of a larger series on Payroll Services.

 The next step is to add tax information Gusto will need to file your payroll taxes.
 If you’re unsure about any information Gusto requests, look to the right side of the page for more guidance.
 You’ll need to know your Employer Identification Number (EIN), entity type (sole proprietorship, partnership, or LLC), and official business name.
 If you don’t yet have an EIN, Gusto will give you a link to the IRS page you can visit to apply online.
 When you’re ready to enter the information Gusto needs, select “Add Federal Tax Details.”

 There will also be a question about which federal filing form the IRS assigned you, Form 941 or Form 944.
 Form 941 is used to file quarterly tax returns, and Form 944 is used to file them annually.

 5. Add State Tax Details

-Even if you live in a state that doesn’t collect income tax, i.e., Florida, you’ll still need to enter state tax information.
+Even if you live in a state that doesn’t collect income tax (like Florida or Texas), you’ll still need to enter state tax information.
 Select “Add (Your State Name) Tax Details.”
 Gusto will need your state unemployment insurance (SUI) rate and State Employer ID number.
 Some states, like Louisiana, also require you to have a revenue account number.
 This page layout can vary depending on where your business is located.

 As in the previous steps, Gusto will give you suggestions on what to enter and provide links to agencies where needed.
 Here’s what one of the tax setup pages looks like.